 In 1965, with business growing, the company moved just down the street into an old hardware building.
 Operating from that location for the next seven years, until 1972, at which time the company moved into an old fruit canning factory on 8th Street in Traverse City where it remains to this day as the location of the main store and corporate office.

-Through out the next 25 years, Ed and Bev added five branch store locations through out Northern Michigan.
-With four more locations being opened later under the new management of their son Edwin W. Thirlby (Eddie).
-Who took over total control of the operations of the company in 1995.
+Through out the next 25 years, Ed and Bev added five branch store locations through out Northern Michigan, with six more opened under the management of their son Edwin W. Thirlby (Eddie).
+Who took over total control of the operations of the company in 1991.

-Ed has since retired, while he remains an “administrative consultant” to the company when needed, he enjoys spending most of his time working in his machine shop at home: building, machining, and repairing the engines for the company boat racing team.www.ustitleseries.org (a sport Ed and his family have been a part of for many years).
-Beverly is still active in the company and enjoys managing the “books” she started so many years earlier.
+In retirement Ed enjoyed spending most of his time working in his machine shop at home: building, machining, and repairing the engines for the company boat racing team.www.ustitleseries.org (a sport Ed and his family have been a part of for many years) until his passing in 2017.
+Beverly continues to make an occasional appearance around the office taking care of some payroll and keeping an eye on the “books” she started so many years earlier.

 In this age of “big box stores” and huge corporate discount chain stores, Thirlby Automotive is proud to remain a locally owned and family operated company.
 Through hard work, sacrifice, and dedication, the company continues to grow and remains committed to excellence while serving the communities of Northern Michigan.